 The common theme among these speakers is imagination and its power to evoke visualization in the listener's mind.
 Sound seizes / stimulates the imagination, creates a visual world in the listener's mind, promotes reflective inquiry, provides us with power to change ourselves.
 For these reasons, I suggest the addition of listener's imagination to the constituent parts of radio drama suggested by Hand and Traynor.

-Regarding the listening experience, Beck says the immersive qualities of sound, together with the external circumstances of the radio listening experience (in a car, distracted, or seated comfortably with full attention), and individual internal imagination promote the creation of a personal "listening zone."
+Regarding the listening experience, Alan Beck says the immersive qualities of sound, together with the external circumstances of the radio listening experience (in a car, distracted, or seated comfortably with full attention), and individual internal imagination promote the creation of a personal "listening zone."
 In short, listening is part of the radio experience (Beck, "Listening to Radio Plays").

-Hand and Traynor state that radio drama is "totally dependent on the listener" (Hand and Traynor, 2011, 34, emphasis in original).
-The audience, they say, is "part of the creative act" (Hand and Traynor, 2011, 35, emphasis in original) and can participate in that act even while doing something else.
+Hand and Traynor state that radio drama is "totally dependent on the listener" (Hand and Traynor 2011 34, emphasis in original).
+The audience, they say, is "part of the creative act" (Hand and Traynor 2011, 35, emphasis in original) and can participate in that act even while doing something else.

 Said another way, sound promotes visualization of something that is only heard.
 Once we link a sound to an image, the sound is that thing signified by the image.
 Listening to such sounds might, according to Hall, offer "a [sound] portal through which a deeper, often inarticulate, consciousness can be glimpsed. . . .
 The intention is to find deeper and wider resonances within—and without—the listener" (Hall, 2010, 99, 104).

-Stepping back, we might apply this idea of a sound portal to radio drama.
+Stepping back, we might apply the idea of a sound portal to radio drama.
 Suppose we eliminate one half of a dialogue, leaving it to the listener's imagination?
 An example is "Man with a Gun," one half of the 8 December 1938 episode of The Columbia Workshop.
 Listen as the main character interacts with others, who remain silent.
 What does your imagination tell you about these other, unheard characters?

 Radio drama > general